-Ford CTO Raj Nair on the future: Ford will look very different in ten years
+Ford CTO Raj Nair on the future: Ford will look very different in 10 years

 HelloAva launches a chatbot for personalized skin care recommendations

-Today at TechCrunch Disrupt NY, our own Darrell Etherington sat down with Ford Motor Company CTO (and Ford emplopyee since 1987!)
+Today at TechCrunch Disrupt NY, our own Darrell Etherington sat down with Ford Motor Company CTO (and Ford employee since 1987!)
 Raj Nair to chat about the future and how a company like Ford shifts with an evolving industry — particularly as the car industry adopts the idea of cars that drive themselves.

 While the overall panel was about autonomous vehicles, they started off with a quick mention of the GT — Ford’s ridiculous (both in its ridiculous performance and in the ridiculously low number of them being made), $450,000 supercar.
 We spent an afternoon checking out the GT a few weeks back.